andrewshostak/result-service/README.md

 - Football Result Service / `result-service` - This service.
 - Football Results API / `football-api` - The source of the football matches results: [documentation](https://www.api-football.com/documentation-v3).
-- Prognoz API Server / `prognoz-api` - The service which wants to receive the results.
+- Prognoz API Server / `prognoz-api` - The service that wants to receive the results.
-- Prognoz Web Application / `web-app` - The client app of the `prognoz-api` through which administrators manage football matches data.
+- Google Cloud Tasks / `cloud-tasks` - The service that schedules tasks to check match results and notify subscribers.

 ### Data persistence